gizmocn/themedocs/docs/readme.txt

 $ jekyll build --watch
 # => The current folder will be generated into ./_site,
 #    watched for changes, and regenerated automatically.

+if you want to publish to github:

+1. in local themedocs project folder, run "jekyll build destination docs"
+2. add docs folder to git.
+3. commit and push to gitlab(remote)
+4. in github.com, go settings of this project, in GitHub Pages, check the source is master branch/docs folder. and maybe you need change custom domain to "docs.cattheme.com".
+5. wait 10 minutes to check the result.

+if you want to see in localhost, run:

+jekyll serve

+and check it at http://127.0.0.1:4000